-Goal 4 Empower People The University will prioritize practices that empower and equip people to thrive and develop.
-Priority I nitiatives P4.1 Implement an annual Board Governance training workshop.
-Complete P4.2 Create an effective employee engagement process by developing a new employee orientation and onboarding program.
-Provide regular training and development opportunities for employees.
-Participate in a best workplace survey for benchmarking and investing in best practices.
-In progress Expected d Outcomes EO4.1 Equip the Board of Governors to fulfill their mandate for guiding, maintain accountabilities and mission fulfillment.
-Complete EO4.2 Improve employee satisfaction with the onboarding, training, support, and development opportunities that exist within the University.
-In progress The professional Development policy is being updated by the Human Resources department Perform ance Measures PM4.1 Annual review of the effectiveness of the Board of Governors.
+T EO4.2 Improve employee satisfaction with the onboarding, training, support, and development opportunities that exist within the University.
+In progress The professional Development policy is being updated by the Human Resources department Performa ance Measures PM4.1 Annual review of the effectiveness of the Board of Governors.
 Complete PM4.2 Demonstrate an improvement in employee satisfaction with training, support, and development opportunities through best workplace survey.
 The survey has been completed and the results are being discussed with the employees.
-Complete Goal 5 Advance Sustainability The University will prioritize financial and ecological sustainability.
-Priority I nitiatives P5.1 Develop and execute a Strategic Enrollment Strategy that increases the total undergraduate headcount to 1,000 students and 500 adult learners.
-2020; In progress

-P5.2 Develop a strategy for cultivating new financial donors including the members of The King's University Foundation.
+In progress Goal 5 Advance Sustainability The University will prioritize financial and ecological sustainability.
+Priority I nitiatives P5.1 Develop and execute a Strategic Enrolment Strategy that increases the total undergraduate FLE to 1,000 2025; In progress P5.2 Develop a strategy for cultivating new financial donors including the members of The King's University Foundation.
 In progress P5.3 Increase the capacity of departments and units to manage their budgets more effectively.
 Complete P5.4 Establish a multi-year plan for debt reduction.
-Complete P5.5 Develop a Campus Master plan that is financially viable, ecologically responsible and innovative.
-Complete P5.6 Appoint a presidential committee on financial sustainability In progress Expecte d Outcomes EO5.1 The University's Strategic Enrolment Management Plan calls for the following enrolments: On target Enrolment Term (Head count) Fall 2015 740 Fall 2016 777 Fall 2017 822 Fall 2018 874 Fall 2019 935 Fall 2020 1000 EO5.2 Increase in the number of financial donors.
+On-going P5.5 Develop a Campus Master plan that is financially viable, ecologically responsible and innovative.
+Complete P5.6 Appoint a presidential committee on financial sustainability Complete Expected Outcomes

+EO5.1 The University's Strategic Enrolment Management Plan calls for the following enrolments: On target Enrolment Year (Head count) 2015 16 740 2016-17 777 2017-18 822 2018-19 914 2019-20 951 2020-21 1000 EO5.2 Increase in the number of financial donors.
 In progress EO5.3 Train budget managers on new budget and accountability software systems.
 Complete EO5.4 Decrease in the University's accumulated debt.
 In progress E05.5 Develop fiscally responsible fundraising plans for campus expansion.
 In progress EO5.6 Develop plans to achieve long-term financial sustainability.
-In progress Perform ance Measures 1

-PM5.1 An increase in the annual enrolment statistics.
-Attain Fall 2016 enrolment of 777.
+In progress Perform ance Measures PM5.1 An increase in the annual enrolment statistics.
+Attain Fall 2017 enrolment of 821.
 Complete PM5.2 An improvement in the annual donor statistics.
 Increase number of annual donors by 10%.
 In progress PM5.3 Decrease in the cumulative amount of time spent on the annual budget development and monitoring.
 In progress PM5.4 Decrease the accumulated debt as evidenced in the Financial Statements of the University.
 In progress PM5.5 Approval by the Board of Governors to proceed with fundraising for campus expansion.
+In progress

-In progress PM5.6 Approval by the Board of Governors of policies that will lead to long-term financial sustainability.
+PM5.6 Approval by the Board of Governors of policies that will lead to long-term financial sustainability.
 In progress